ordinals-wallet/bellscriptions/README.md

 "Woof!"
 ```

-For doginals, we introduce a couple extensions.
+For bellscriptions, we introduce a couple extensions.
 First, content may spread across multiple parts:

 ```
 "ord"